christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Zalmoxis was another name of Sabazius, the Thracian version of Zeus.
 Also, Zalmoxis, or Zalmox or Zalmos, can also be pronounced Salmos which is very close to the Aramaic and Hebrew pronunciation of Solomon.

-The capital of the Dacians was called "Sarmizegetusa" (Sarmatian fortress) which contains sar (king).
-Bosphoran kings names listed in subsequent chapters contain "RH" which is a Dacian trademark.
-Latin was also the original language of the Dacians and it was high-noble Aryan; German mixed the middle language (proto Latin) with degenerated old Gothic.
-The Dacians were likely a descendant of the Alani (Aryans) who were the Scythian royal house that controlled a Eurasian empire through proxy states.

 Zoroaster the Persian Deity

 Miraculous birth (His glory (xvarenah) entered his mother at birth).
 Temptation in wilderness (resisted the demon Buiti for 40 days).
 Transfiguration (experienced visions of Ahura Mazda), crucifixion symbolism (tradition says he was murdered at altar while praying).
 Resurrection belief (Zoroastrianism has strong resurrection theology).